 Bonaire is a tropical paradise in the Southern Caribbean and part of the Dutch ABC-island chain.
 The island is somewhat of a hidden gem – far less touristy than its neighboring islands, Aruba and Curacao.

 Bonaire is mainly famous for its amazing reefs that invite snorkelers and divers from all over the world.
-Bonaire is doing a great job protecting its reefs, so they are in amazing shape and totally worth a visit.
+Bonaire is doing a great job protecting its reefs, which are in amazing shape and worth visiting.
 But there are so many more things to do in Bonaire besides watersports.

-The Washington Slagbaai National Park is definitely worth a visit when coming to Bonaire.
+The Washington Slagbaai National Park is worth visiting when you come to Bonaire.
 Black sandy volcano beaches and abandoned little cays invite visitors to marvel at nature and wildlife.
 The park is best explored with a car or an ATV.

 The colorful capital city of Kralendijk is also a great place to check out when in Bonaire.
 Kaya Grandi is the place to be for some shopping and photo ops with pastel-colored houses.

 If you are interested in history and culture, visit the pink salt lakes, called Gotomeer, and the white houses that were former slave huts.
-Of course, the flamingos of Bonaire should also be on your itinerary.
+Of course, Bonaire’s flamingos should also be on your itinerary.

 Lastly, the Donkey Sanctuary is the place to be on the island.
-The donkeys were left on the island after the slave trade was abandoned, and now they roam all over the place.
+The donkeys were left on the island after the slave trade was abandoned, and now they roam everywhere.
 The sanctuary collects injured donkeys and keeps them safe.

 Caye Caulker

 The best things to do in Caye Caulker revolve around the ocean.
-You can’t miss snorkeling in the Hol Chan Marine Reserve, home to a dizzying number of marine life, like turtles, manatees, sharks, rays, and all kinds of colorful fish.
+You can’t miss snorkeling in the Hol Chan Marine Reserve, home to many marine life, like turtles, manatees, sharks, rays, and colorful fish.
 Taking a scenic flight over the iconic Great Blue Hole is a bucket list experience, and hanging out at ‘The Split,’ the best swimming spot on the island, is a must-do.

 When it comes to food options, seafood is an obvious choice!
 If you visit during lobster season (June – February), you will be treated to insanely fresh and affordable lobster.
 Ice and Beans Café is a Caye Caulker institution serving great coffee, bagels, and smoothies from their fantastic beachfront location.
 For a Belizean breakfast experience, try fry jacks from Errolyn’s House of Fry Jacks, and for more local options, don’t miss Steve’s Grill, Reina’s, and Wish Willy Bar and Grill.

-Sunsets are spectacular on Caye Caulker, and you should plan your day to be on the west side of the island an hour before it goes down.
+Sunsets are spectacular on Caye Caulker, and you should plan your day to be on the island’s west side an hour before it goes down.
 If you want to do this with a drink, head to Pelican’s Sunset Bar, Iguana Reef Inn, or the Lazy Lizard.

 Cozumel

 Another great way to explore the island is renting a car in Cozumel.
 If you take the ferry to Cozumel and only have the day, renting a car is the best way to see as much of the island in a day.
-The island is small, you can cover it in a day, and driving is relatively easy.
+The island is small; you can cover it daily, and driving is relatively easy.
 You cannot cover the island on foot.

-Make sure to visit El Mirador, a great viewpoint on the Eastern Coast of Cozumel.
-See some Mayan ruins, the San Gervasio Ruins or El Caracol Ruins.
+Make sure to visit El Mirador, a great viewpoint on the eastern coast of Cozumel.
+You can also see some Mayan ruins, such as the San Gervasio Ruins or El Caracol Ruins.

 Before leaving the island, stop by Mister Taco or El Pique for tasty tacos!
 They both serve up some of the best tacos in Cozumel.
 If you have time before your ferry, stop by Wet Wendy’s and try their Chocolate Peanut Butter Margarita.
 Yes, you heard me right!